 When we realised the full implications of these results (helping disaster areas or areas with contaminated water supplies) we were truly elated only to become distraught that there was no effective way that the Russian process could cope with the enormous volumes of water which would require treatment.
 The small electrolytic cells could only produce 22 litres per hour and each one consumed 10 amps of DC power.
 So it was just one of many applications closed to us.

 In March 2008 I was recovering from the devastating but life-saving effects of chemo and radio therapies.
-During recovery and bored by endless weeks watching daytime TV, I realised that the thing that had been quietly and continually nagging at me was what a waste the HOCl phenomenon was in terms of unexploited potential.
+During recovery and bored by endless weeks watching daytime TV, I realised that the thing that had been quietly and relentlessly nagging at me was what a waste the HOCl phenomenon was in terms of unexploited potential.

 Given everything I had already learned about the qualities and problems with electrolytically produced HOCl, (the main problem being short effective life), together with a chemist friend Dr Abi-Aoun I decided to experiment further with chemically produced HOCl to see if there was a way to extend the shelf life.
-Using more sophisticated base chemicals than were probably available in 1915, we found we could make a version of HOCl chemically which appeared to have the same efficacy and qualities as the electrochemical product of a similar concentration and seemed to be rather more stable.
+Using more sophisticated base chemicals that were probably unavailable in 1915, we found we could make a version of HOCl chemically which appeared to have the same efficacy and qualities as the electrochemical product of a similar concentration and seemed to be rather more stable.

 We then had the efficacy confirmed by my former testing laboratories at University College London Hospital and Hospital Infection Research Laboratory, Birmingham.
-They also confirmed a 3 month, then 6 month shelf life whereas the previous product had a half life of 48 hours.
+They also confirmed a 3 month, then 6 month shelf-life whereas the previous product had a half life of 48 hours.
 With this as our early proof we realised we could have a highly commercial product.
 The chemicals required were readily available and inexpensive giving an end cost of about £9/1000 litres.
 However more venture capital would be required to fully validate and exploit it.
 Considering the sheer size of the market for a non-toxic bulk sterilizer, we felt it would not be too difficult to find.

 I was introduced to an individual venture capitalist who ran the company while I agreed to have the product fully tested to EU standards and validated by the institutions, academics and companies with whom I had previously worked.

-Among these were as before UCLH, HIRL Birmingham, Dr Joseph Selkon, Oxford University, Oxford NANO, Dr Alison Crossley, B&V Water of Daventry and others.
+Among these were as before UCLH, HIRL Birmingham, Dr. Joseph Selkon, Oxford University, Oxford NANO, Dr. Alison Crossley, B&V Water of Daventry and others.

 The product has raised great interest and over 3 years we recruited some major bulk user clients to market the product under their own brand names within their own fields, such as human wound treatment, animal infections and health, water treatment, clean room technology, food decontamination etc.